hpi-swa-lab/babylonian-programming-smalltalk/README.md

 ![Babylonian/S screenshot][babylonian_screenshot]

-## How To Ensure Tracing for Individual Methods
+## How To Ensure Tracing for Own Classes
 When using Babylonian in your own development, make sure to add
 ```Smalltalk
 compilerClass